sungeunbae/swc_vuw2015/sql-novice-world/06-agg.md

 --------------------  -------------  ----------
 Africa                239            66.49

 This is not what we want.
-The query actually worked out the number of countries and the average life expectancy of all countries, then selected a single arbitrary continent name "Africa".
+The query actually worked out exactly same values then selected a single arbitrary continent name "Africa".

 Since there are 7 continents, we could write 7 queries of the form: